OfficeDev/Microsoft-Teams-Samples/samples/bot-sso-adaptivecard/nodejs/README.md

 ---

-# SSO for your Adaptive Cards Universal Actions
+# SSO for your Adaptive Cards

-This sample code demonstrates how to get enable SSO authentication for your Adaptive Cards Universal Actions in bot.
+This sample code demonstrates how to get enable SSO authentication for your Adaptive Cards.

 ## Interaction with app

  ![Preview](Images/PreviewAppSSO.gif)

+## Try it yourself - experience the App in your Microsoft Teams client
+Please find below demo manifest which is deployed on Microsoft Azure and you can try it yourself by uploading the app package (.zip file link below) to your teams and/or as a personal app.
+(Sideloading must be enabled for your tenant, [see steps here](https://docs.microsoft.com/microsoftteams/platform/concepts/build-and-test/prepare-your-o365-tenant#enable-custom-teams-apps-and-turn-on-custom-app-uploading)).

+**Implement SSO authentication for your Adaptive Cards:** [Manifest](/samples/bot-sso-adaptivecard/csharp/demo-manifest/bot-sso-adaptivecard.zip)

 ## Prerequisites